Ramsha Khan: Career

-Debut and early career (2017-2020)
+Debut and early work (2017-2020)

-Khan made her acting debut with the 2017 drama film Thora Jee Le, in which she played an aspiring businesswoman.
+Khan made her acting debut with the 2017 drama film Thora Jee Le, portraying an aspiring businesswoman.
 The film was a commercial failure.
 The same year, she played Hina in Woh Aik Pal opposite Feroze Khan and Marium Noor in Tumhari Marium opposite Junaid Khan.
 In 2017, Khan also appeared in two telefilms, Teen Shauqeen and Mohabbat Hogaye Aakhir, opposite Bilal Abbas Khan.

 Khan played Shifa Taqi Lodhi opposite Wahaj Ali in Mah-e-Tamaam in 2018.
 From 2018 to 2019, she played Uswah opposite Shahzad Sheikh in Khudparast.
 Khan received praise for her portrayal in both of these series.
 She also appeared in two telefilms, Jeena Hai Mushkil and Weham, in the same year.

 In 2019, Khan played Marium Ahmed, a woman facing marital abuse, opposite Muneeb Butt in Kaisa Hai Naseeban.
 Khan was praised for her portrayal and it was one of the highest rated serials in Pakistani television.
 From 2019 to 2020, she played Anoushay in Shahrukh Ki Saliyan opposite Ahsan Khan.
 In 2020, Khan played Hamna Azeem opposite Feroze Khan and Gohar Rasheed in Ishqiya, for which she received an ARY People's Choice Awards for Favorite Actress in a role of Wife nomination.

-Experimental roles and success (2021-2023)
+Career progression (2021-present)

 Khan's career marked a turning point in 2021, with her portrayal of an independent girl Samiya in Ghisi Piti Mohabbat, opposite Wahaj Ali, Shahood Alvi and Ali Abbas.
 A reviewer of Daily Times was appreciative of Khan's impeccable comic timing, dialogue delivery, and facial expressions.
 For her performance, she earned the ARY People's Choice Award for Favorite Actress.
 The same year, she played Bakht in drama Shehnai opposite Affan Waheed.
 From 2021 to 2022, Khan played an army officer Pariwesh Jamal in the women centric Sinf-e-Aahan.
 During filming, the lead cast also received military training.

 Khan played a college chemistry student Neha Qutub ud Din opposite Ahad Raza Mir in the Ramadan special Hum Tum, in 2022.
 The series and her portrayal was praised across Pakistan and India.
 She received the Lux Style Award for Best TV Actress nomination for her performance.

 In 2023, Khan appeared in the anthology film, Teri Meri Kahaniyaan opposite Sheheryar Munawar.
 The film received positive reviews.
 The News International praised Khan's "screen presence".
 The same year, she portrayed Tabassum Mughal, opposite Talha Chahour in Jannat Se Aagay for which she received nomination for Best TV actress at Lux Style Awards.
 Nudrat Nazir from The Nation found that she "performed Tabassum’s innocent and heroic worship in the best possible way."

-Career progression (2024-present)

-Khan started 2024 portraying Ana Dilawez in the Pakistani drama Duniyapur.
-In the same year, she portrayed a doctor Tabeer Aslam opposite Ahmed Ali Akbar in Nadaan, a mini series.

-Following this, Khan will next star in her third film, Love Guru.
+Khan started 2024 portraying Ana Dilawez in the drama Duniyapur.
+In the same year, she portrayed a doctor Tabeer Aslam opposite Ahmed Ali Akbar in the mini series Nadaan.
+Following this, she briefly appeared in the romantic comedy film Love Guru starring Mahira Khan and Humayun Saeed.